Use these quick links to jump to important sections below:

 Audibles are options to allow users to adjust exercises based on their particular situation, primarily based on the equipment that is available.
 When a user is assigned a plan, some exercises will have the ability to be changed to similar exercises (with similar effects) but with different equipment.

 For example, if a Front Squat exercise is prescribed, a user may have the ability to audible to a Goblet Squat or even a Bodyweight Squat based on their equipment availability.
 This allows for consistency in training regardless of circumstance.
+This allows for consistency in training regardless of circumstance, while avoiding the randomness of substituting generic exercises or activities that an individual may not need.
 Admins: Audibles can be customized to a certain extent for your organization.
 If interested reach out to your Customer Success Manager.

 All exercises in the Sparta Plans have videos attached to allow Admins and users to ensure they are performing them properly.
 We also share access to our current library of videos for reference.
 See: Is there a list or library of exercise videos I can access?